-a.
-Occupancy Certificates
+a) Occupancy Certificates

-- i.
+i.
 Occupancy Certificates are issued once the constructions are complete, approving the structures in terms of liveability and its compliance to the Bhutanese Building Codes and standards.
-The total number of occupancy certificates pending (yet to be issued) has reduced while the rejection for occupancy certificates has remained mostly constant. - ii.
+The total number of occupancy certificates pending (yet to be issued) has reduced while the rejection for occupancy certificates has remained mostly constant.

+- ii.
 The highest number of days taken to issue occupancy certificates was found to be 951 days, as shown in the figure.
-50% of the occupancy certificates are found issued from 4 days up to 50 days.
+50% of the occupancy certificates are found issued from 4 days up to 50 days, as against the prescribed TAT of 3 days. - iii.
+Thimphu Thromde reported that the online system of issuing OC was not reliable as the system was under constant development and up-gradation.
+For instance, the OC was issued in hardcopy despite applying online.
+Until recently, the system was still being revamped and undergoing improvement.

-Figure 11: Issuance of Occupancy
+Figure 11: Issuance of Occupancy Certificate

-Certificate